Technology / Networking

 Locate all your data and systems and categorize them, according to value and degree of sensitivity and risk.
 Given the widespread use of hybrid cloud, mobile computing, remote workforces, and the Internet of Things (IoT), you must catalog and map all applications, systems, and data repositories wherever they reside.

 Based on each user’s function, you can use role-based access control (RBAC) to manage access to those resources.
-In Microsoft environments, systems and network administrators will apply role-based access control using the identity and access management (IAM) capabilities that are part of Azure Active Directory.
+In Microsoft environments, systems and network administrators will apply role-based access control using the identity and access management (IAM) capabilities that are part of Azure Active Directory (now known as Entra ID).
 Both RBAC and IAM are fundamental to the operation of a Zero Trust security environment, and they are covered in depth in the Microsoft Security, Compliance, and Identity Fundamentals online security training course and the related SC-900 certification exam, but more on that later.

 3. Isolate sensitive systems in microsegments